IvanKaziev/first-repository/README.md

  - /show_letters - shows all the letters that are in the hidden word
  - /attempts - shows the remaining number of attempts
  - /rules - shows rules of the game
- - /show_word_now - shows all guessed letters in the line of characters "?"
+ - /show_word_now - shows all guessed letters in the line of signs "?"
- - /surrender - you give up and the game ends
+ - /surrender - allows you to finish the game and give up

 **Important!**
  - You can't enter more than one Russian letter unless it's the hidden word.
 Otherwise, you will lose automatically!